facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Pygments Line Wrappers

-Pygments offers a couple of options that will wrap line numbers, lines, or simply insert spans or anchors into the code content.
+Pygments offers a couple of options that will wrap lines, line numbers even create anchor links for line numbers.

-Here we will wrap the whole line in a span.
-Pygments will assign an ID to it with a "prefix".
-We can enable the wrapping by setting the global config option `linespans` and specify the "prefix".
-Then every line will be wrapped in a span with the ID `prefix-x-y` where `x` is a unique number for the code block and `y` is the line number.
-After that, it is up to the user to do as they to target the ID with either JavaScript and/or CSS.
+SuperFences, when using Pygments, exposes these options under similar names.

-HTML formatted for easy reading:
+In this example, we will wrap each line of code in a span.
+Pygments will create an ID for each span using the prefix that we provide.
+We simply set the global config option `line_spans` and specify the desired "prefix" (`_codeline`), and then every line will be wrapped in a span with the ID `prefix-x-y` where `prefix` is the user specified prefix, `x` is a unique number for the code block, and `y` is the line number.
+After that, it is up to the user to do as they with to target the ID with either JavaScript and/or CSS.

 === "Config"